Malaria drug shows no benefit in another coronavirus study

 President Donald Trump repeatedly urged the use of hydroxychloroquine, which is used now for lupus and rheumatoid arthritis.
 It has potentially serious side effects, including altering the heartbeat in a way that could lead to sudden death.

-The U.S. Food and Drug Administration has warned against its use for coronavirus infections except in formal studies.
+The U.S. Food and Drug Administration has warned against its use for coronavirus infections except for informal studies.

 Doctors at Columbia tracked how 565 patients who did not get the drug fared compared to 811 others who received hydroxychloroquine with or without the antibiotic azithromycin, a combo Trump also has touted.